ustwo/pink-workshop-22/README.md

 Hi and welcome to the PINK <> ustwo workshop!

+Please, make sure you follow the setup steps below before the event.
+If you have any issues, don't worry!
+We'll do our best to help you troubleshoot on Sunday.

 ## Setup

 1. Install Node version 16.13.2, either from their download page or a package manager like Homebrew